Breaking the RWA Value Monopoly: Zoomex Launches SpaceX Token Airdrop Carnival, Sharing a $300,000 Reward Pool

-VICTORIA, Seychelles, April 17, 2026 (GLOBE NEWSWIRE) -- As global capital markets closely watch the dawn of an emerging “interstellar economy,” access to top-tier tech giants should not remain the privilege of a select few.
+MAHÉ, Seychelles, April 20, 2026 (GLOBE NEWSWIRE) -- As global capital markets closely watch the dawn of an emerging “interstellar economy,” access to top-tier tech giants should not remain the privilege of a select few.
 Today, leading global digital asset trading platform Zoomex officially announces the launch of its highly anticipated RWA (Real-World Asset) token — the SpaceX Token.

 Brand Vision: Simplifying Trading in the Era of the “Musk Effect”